-Mayfield Grammar School, Gravesend adheres to the Department for Education guidance, 'Careers guidance and access for education and training providers' (DfE, October 2018), which stipulates that all schools must allow other educational providers access and that we must publish a provider access policy.
+We adhere to the Department for Education guidance, 'Careers guidance and access for education and training providers' (DfE, January 2023) which stipulates that all schools must allow other educational providers access. and that we must publish a provider access policy/statement.